Research

 1

-We are fabricating adhesive, therapeutic hydrogels in the form of membranes or patches.
-These adhesive hydrogels can be used for photoactivated drug delivery and tissue sealing during surgeries.
-We are also integrating bioluminescent agents into the hydrogels to enable phototherapy for tissue regeneration and antimicrobial effects.
-The mechanical properties of the hydrogels will be tailored based on their specific biological applications.
+We are fabricating photoactivated therapeutic hydrogels and microneedles in the form of membranes or patches.
+These materials and devices can be used for drug delivery and tissue regeneration.
+We are also integrating photonic materials into the hydrogels and microneedles to enable antimicrobial phototherapy and biomonitoring.

 2